AhmedOsamaMath/statistics-basics/README.md

 - **Sample**: A subset of the population used for analysis
 - **Parameter**: A numerical value that describes a population characteristic
 - **Statistic**: A numerical value that describes a sample characteristic
+- **Variable**: A characteristic or feature that can vary among the data points

 ## Types of Data